werb210/client/replit.md

 ## Overview

-This project is a client-side financial application portal for Boreal Financial, designed to enable end-users to submit lending applications through a multi-step form.
-It operates as a frontend-only application, securely communicating with a separate staff backend via API calls.
-The vision is to provide a streamlined, user-friendly interface for financial product applications, enhancing accessibility and efficiency for users while leveraging a robust, scalable backend for processing and business logic.
-The project aims to capture market share by offering a superior application experience for various lending products.
+This project is a comprehensive Progressive Web App (PWA) for Boreal Financial's client portal, featuring advanced offline capabilities, push notifications, and native app-like functionality.
+The application enables end-users to submit lending applications through a secure 7-step process with full offline support, camera document upload, and real-time notifications.
+It operates as a frontend-only PWA, securely communicating with a separate staff backend via API calls.
+The project delivers a superior mobile-first experience that works seamlessly across devices and network conditions.

 ## User Preferences